 In order to ensure that the 2018 UN High Level Conference on Nuclear Disarmament (UNHLC) has similar success, we need to build effective cooperation and campaigning from the range of civil society networks that are engaged in nuclear risk-reduction, non-proliferation and disarmament.

-UNFOLD ZERO is therefore planning a number of private consultation meetings with governments, as well as open consultation meetings with non-governmental organisations in Geneva, London, New York, Vienna, Washington and other locations in early 2017.
-At these meetings we will discuss strategy and campaign activities to build success for the UNHLC.
+UNFOLD ZERO and PNND held a number of private consultation meetings with governments, as well as open consultation meetings with non-governmental organisations in Geneva, London, New York, Vienna, Washington and other locations in early 2017.
+At these meetings we discussed strategy and campaign activities to build success for the UNHLC.

 Facilitating cooperation: the beauty of the UNHLC